Hamlet by William Shakespeare | Review, Summary, & Analysis

 The two most symbolic pictures of the world.
 Do you choose to enter the world bravely and move forward with no regrets, or do you want to go your own way and explore the deepest meaning of life?
 These two choices seem to cost each other, just as Hamlet missed the action and won the reputation of a man of contemplation; Don Quixote never thought, but his feat never made the world shed tears.
 And the situation of human beings, isn't it precisely between these two noble choices that linger forever?

 Polonius: It's still here, Leotis!
 It's so embarrassing to get on the boat, get on the boat!
 The wind is on the top of the sail, and everyone is waiting for you.
 Well, I bless you!
-There are also a few lessons that I hope you will engrave in your memory: Don't say what you think, think twice about everything.
+There are also a few lessons that I hope you will engrave in your memory: Don't say what you think, and think twice about everything.
 Be kind to people, but don't be overly amiable.

 A well-known friend should use a steel ring to hoop your soul but don't abuse your friendship with every general new knowledge.
 Be careful to avoid quarreling with others; but if a dispute has arisen, you should let the other person know that you are not to be insulted lightly.
 Listen to everyone's opinion, but only express your opinion to a very small number of people; accept everyone's criticism, but retain your own judgment.

 Do your best to buy expensive clothes, but don't show off new and innovative, you must be splendid and not flashy because clothes can often express personality; French celebrities and dignitaries appear to be the noblest and unique in this regard.
 Don't tell people about loans, and don't lend money to others; because when the debt is released, you will not only lose capital but also lose your friends.